thegworld/gtx-browser/components/cast_receiver/README.md

 ## Integration With Existing Code

-Integration with an existing Chromium embedder is relateively easy, with only a small number of integration points required:
+Integration with an existing GTx Browser embedder is relateively easy, with only a small number of integration points required:

 ### Browser-Side Integration